Public liability and employer’s liability

 Your group has a responsibility to ensure that your activities are run in as safe and appropriate a manner as possible.
 You can do this by thinking about health and safety and by carrying out risk assessments.
 If you take out public and/or employers’ liability insurance, your claim may be invalid if you have not done a risk assessment.

 A risk assessment ensures that you have thought about all the possible dangers and hazards beforehand, and done as much as you can to prevent them.
 It does not guarantee that nothing will go wrong, but it should reduce the chance of problems occurring.

-If anything does goes wrong, a risk assessment will show that you have done your best to predict and remove any risks.
-Our information page on risk assessments goes into more detail about how to do it.
+If anything does go wrong, a risk assessment will show that you have done your best to predict and remove any risks.
+Our page Risk assessments and Health and safety for community groups go into more detail about how to conduct risk assessments.